-The annual visit to our Practice may be a ritual that you don’t look forward to, but it is an important part of your reproductive health.
-One of the most important reasons to visit the gynecologist is to stay at the forefront of your health.
+Here at Delaware Valley OBGYN we strive to make your annual visit as easy and as comfortable as possible.
+One of the most important reasons to visit gynecological care provider is to stay at the forefront of your health.
 If you are familiar with your body and its functions, you will know when something is not quite right, through education and discussion we can empower you and your health care decisions.

 Women should begin seeing a gynecologist between the ages of 13 to 15, as recommended by the American College of Obstetricians and Gynecologists, or when you become sexually active, are having problems with your period, or are having unusual pain or discharge from the vagina.
 You should prepare for your visit by knowing the date of your last period.

 You can choose to schedule your appointment with one of our OB/GYNs or Certified Nurse Midwives.
 Before the exam, we will collect a urine sample to test for any abnormalities as well as check your vital signs.
 Once in the exam room, we will conduct a thorough health history, and discuss any health concerns that you have.
 We will then move onto the physical exam.

 You may or may not need a Pap smear during your exam depending on your age and Pap history.
 Pap smears collect cervical cells to check for the presence of abnormalities that could indicate an infection, an STI or cervical cancer.
 We’ll coordinate additional testing if needed and provide test results when available.